-Cytokines (including IL-1, IL-6, tumor necrosis factor-alpha, and interferon-gamma) are produced principally by macrophages and activated lymphocytes and mediate an acute-phase response that develops regardless of the inciting microorganism.
+Cytokines (including interleukins 1 and 6, tumor necrosis factor-alpha, and interferon-gamma) are produced principally by macrophages and activated lymphocytes and mediate an acute-phase response that develops regardless of the inciting microorganism.
 The response involves fever and increased production of neutrophils by the bone marrow.
 Endothelial cells also produce large amounts of interleukin-8, which attracts neutrophils.

 Microbial spread is limited by engulfment of microorganisms by phagocytes (eg, neutrophils, macrophages).
 Phagocytes are drawn to microbes via chemotaxis and engulf them, releasing phagocytic lysosomal contents that help destroy microbes.
 Oxidative products such as hydrogen peroxide are generated by the phagocytes and kill ingested microbes.
 When quantitative or qualitative defects in neutrophils result in infection (eg, chronic granulomatous disease), the infection is usually prolonged and recurrent and responds slowly to antimicrobial drugs.
 Staphylococci, gram-negative organisms, and fungi are the pathogens usually responsible.